s-KaiNet/spsave/README.md

 	console.log(err);
 });
 ```
-## Using with SharePoint hosted apps (uploading to app web)
-Please refer to [this page](https://github.com/s-KaiNet/spsave/tree/master/docs/UpgradeToSPSave2.md) (in the bottom)

 ## Development:
 I recommend using VS Code for development.
 Repository already contains some settings for VS Code editor.